.ddev/config.watcher.yaml for 6.7.0.0 and above

 https_port: 9999

 These directives tell the ddev router which additional ports to route to the container for the watchers.
-The web_environment directive adds the extra HOST and PORT environment variables required by the admin watcher hot proxy.
+The web_environment directive adds the extra HOST and ADMIN_PORT environment variables required by the admin watcher hot proxy.
 The PROXY_URL and STOREFRONT_SKIP_SSL_CERT directives are required by the storefront hot-reload watcher.
 Note that PROXY_URL requires the port to be specified explicitly.

 Note: DISABLE_ADMIN_COMPILATION_TYPECHECK=1 is the default in newer Shopware versions (from about 6.6.7.0).
 So it's possible to omit it in this case.